xmos/lib_uart/doc/rst/lib_uart.rst

      same core using a multibit port.

-All the UARTs use the XMOS multicore extensions to C (xC) to perform their operations, see the :ref:`XMOS Programming Guide<programming_guide>` for more details.
+All the UARTs use the XMOS multicore extensions to C (xC) to perform their operations, see the `XMOS Programming
+Guide` for more details.

 |newpage|